ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 <!--
 build-system is a big choice you **must** make

-asking users to have specific `hatch` is 1 more share step

 does bring a lot of impact; just choose one that works -->